alcantarar/Recurrent_GRF_Prediction/README.md

 Google Colab.
 - `pre_processing.py`: Some functions used in `LSTM_Example.ipynb`.

-## RNN vs MLP
-The benefit of using RNNs is that the input can be of variable lengths!
-Even though the network in this repository was trained on signals that were *n* seconds long, it will work on longer or shorter signals, as long as the number of features and size of windows are the same.
-This is advantageous over multilayer perceptrons (MLPs) that are used to predict the whole time series at once.
-The input signal length must be consistent during training and inference, so that's why it's common to normalize accelerometer and GRF data to 100% stance phase and process each stance phase separately when using MLPs.
-This approach requires preliminary stance phase identification and doesn't allow for calculation of temporal variables like contact time, swing time, step frequency, etc.

 ## Questions?
 [Open an issue](https://github.com/alcantarar/Recurrent_GRF_Prediction/issues/new) if you have a question or if something is broken.